REGISTER

 LEARN MORE This product has multiple variants.
 The options may be chosen on the product page

 Here is where Western Literature all begins: the Iliad, the epic poem of Achilles' wrath.
-In this advanced-level seminar, we will read and discuss Book 2 in its entirety, all in Ancient Greek.
-We will pay special attention to the particularities of Homeric language as we read about the misleading dream Zeus sends to Agamemnon, the Achaeans' shameful retreat to the ships, Odysseus' speech calling them to remain steadfast, and the (in)famous Catalogue of the Ships.
+In this advanced-level seminar, we will read and discuss Book 3 in its entirety, all in Ancient Greek.
+We will pay special attention to the particularities of Homeric language as we read about the single combat between Paris and Menelaus, meant to decide Helen's fate and finally bring an end to the Trojan War, all while Helen and the Trojan elders watch from the walls of Troy.

 LEARN MORE This product has multiple variants.
 The options may be chosen on the product page